Texas Education Agency - Learn More

 What will my preschooler learn?

 Once eligibility is determined, the ARD committee makes decisions about the appropriate special education and related services for the child.
-This information is documented in the child’s Individual Education Plan (IEP), which outlines what you expect your preschooler to learn over the next year, including measurable objectives and goals.
+This information is documented in the child’s Individual Education Program (IEP), which outlines what you expect your preschooler to learn over the next year, including measurable objectives and goals.
 An ARD committee will meet at least once a year to determine if the goals were met and to develop new goals for the upcoming year.
 (See The Special Education Process Step-by-Step to learn more about the special education process.)

 You are an important part of the decision-making process.
 Be sure to familiarize yourself with TEA’s Prekindergarten Curriculum Guidelines.
 Knowing what is expected of typically developing preschoolers in Texas is a good starting point for developing your child’s IEP.